bsquizz/ocdeployer/README.md

     # service set that should be used
     custom_deploy_logic: true

-    # Indicates that any BuildConfigs deployed in these templates should be triggered
-    # in post-deploy.
-This is useful since there is no ConfigChange trigger which
-    # re-builds an existing BuildConfig.
-That that if custom_deploy_logic above is
-    # 'true', then the post-deploy logic that runs this step will be overriden
-    trigger_builds: false

     # Indicates how long post-deploy logic should take before timeout in sec
     # A null value can be handled differently depending on the post deploy logic,
     # but it is recommended that it means there is "no waiting" that will occur